What’s to Know about the Iceland Population?

 What Languages Does the Iceland Population Speak?

 The official language of Iceland is Icelandic.
 About 93.2% of the people in Iceland speak Icelandic.
+Efforts to preserve the Icelandic language are significant, focusing on its role in citizenship and education, including the recognition of Icelandic sign language.

 The highest percentage of immigrants are Polish and Lithuanian.
 That equates to about 2.74% of the population speaking Polish and about 0.43% speaking Lithuanian.